jpailden/rstatlab/week2.md

 Matrices
 --------

-We often store numerical data in a rectangular format called matrices.
-These will have two dimensions, rows and columns.
-Recall last week that we can create a matrix in R by binding two numerical vectors using `cbind()` function.
+We often store numerical data in a rectangular format called matrices with two dimensions, rows and columns.
+Recall last week that we can create a matrix in R by binding two numerical vectors using the `cbind()` function.
 Another way is to use the `matrix()` function.

 ``` r
 # store the vector (1, 2, 3, 4, 5, 6, 7, 8) into a 2x4 matrix named A